 - Television show or episode

-- Online platform or individual (blogger, gamer, graphic artist, online platform)
+- Online platform or individual (blogger, gamer, graphic artist, social media account, online platform)

 Nomination submissions must reflect the following:

 - Shows precise, factual data about mental illness and substance use disorders;